Dual F-signature of special Cohen-Macaulay modules over cyclic quotient surface singularities: Preliminary

 Thus we can write ${}^eR$ as follows.

-\begin{rem} We can see that each $M_t$ is an indecomposable maximal Cohen-Macaulay (= MCM) $R$-module and $M_s\not\cong M_t\; (s\neq t)$ under the assumption $G$ contains no pseudo-reflections.
-And the multiplicities $c_{i,e}$ are determined uniquely in that case.
-For more details refer to \cite[Section\,2]{HN}. \end{rem}
+\begin{remark} We can see that each $M_t$ is an indecomposable maximal Cohen-Macaulay (= MCM) $R$-module and $M_s\not\cong M_t\; (s\neq t)$ under the assumption $G$ contains no pseudo-reflections except the identity.
+Also, the multiplicities $c_{i,e}$ are determined uniquely in that case.
+For more details, we refer the reader to \cite[Section\,2]{HN}. \end{remark}